torvalds/linux/Documentation/filesystems/iomap/operations.rst

     delalloc reservations to avoid having delalloc reservations for clean pagecache.
     This function must be supplied by the filesystem.
+    If this succeeds, iomap_finish_folio_write() must be called once writeback completes for the range, regardless of whether the writeback succeeded or failed.

   - ``writeback_submit``: Submit the previous built writeback context.
     Block based file systems should use the iomap_ioend_writeback_submit